 The Company closed on March 21, 2014 on the Credit Facility, which was subsequently amended on January 8, 2015, May 25, 2016 and March 22, 2017.
-The maximum principal amount of the Credit Facility is \$413,000. subject to availability under the Credit Facility, which is based on certain advance rates multiplied by the value of the Company's portfolio investments (subject to certain concentration limitations) net of certain other indebtedness that the Company may incur in accordance with the terms of the Credit Facility.
+The maximum principal amount of the Credit Facility is \$413,000, subject to availability under the Credit Facility, which is based on certain advance rates multiplied by the value of the Company's portfolio investments (subject to certain concentration limitations) net of certain other indebtedness that the Company may incur in accordance with the terms of the Credit Facility.
 Proceeds of the Credit Facility may be used for general corporate purposes, including the funding of portfolio investments.
 Maximum capacity under the Credit Facility may be increased to \$550,000 through the exercise by the Company of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
 The Credit Facility includes a \$20,000 limit for swingline loans and a \$5,000 limit for letters of credit.
 The Company may borrow amounts in U.S. dollars or certain other permitted currencies.
 Amounts drawn under the Credit Facility, including amounts drawn in respect of letters of credit, bear interest at either LIBOR plus an applicable spread of 2.25%, or an "alternative base rate" (which is the highest of a prime rate, the federal funds effective rate plus 0.50%, or one month LIBOR plus 1.00%) plus an applicable spread of 1.25%.
 The Company may elect either the LIBOR or the "alternative base rate" at the time of drawdown, and loans may be converted from one rate to another at any time, subject to certain conditions.
-The Company also pays a fee of 0.375% on undrawn amounts under the Credit Facility will terminate on March 21, 2021 and the Credit Facility will mature on March 21, 2022.
-During the period from March 21, 2021 to March 21, 2022, the Company will be obligated to make mandatory prepayments under the Credit Facility out of the proceeds of certain asset sales, other recovery events and equity and debt issuances.
+The Company also pays a fee of 0.375% on undrawn amounts under the Credit Facility and, in respect of each undrawn letter of credit, a fee and interest rate equal to the then-applicable margin under the Credit Facility while the letter of credit is outstanding.
+The availability period under the Credit Facility will terminate on March 21, 2021 and the Credit Facility will mature on March 21, 2022.
+During the period from M